rjz/geous.js/README.md

 Overview
 --------

-Geous provides several useful tools for simplifying location-based tasks and a common format for handling their results.
+Geous provides several useful tools for simplifying location-based tasks and a common format for managing location-based data.

 ###geous.Location

-Geous `Location` objects are the basic currency of Geous operations, and may be constructed from a variety of formats.
-All of the following are valid:
+Location objects provide the basic currency for all other geous operations.
+A basic location may be constructed from a variety of formats, including any of the following:

     // copy constructor
     new geous.Location(new geous.Location());